zchking/docs/pages/katalon-studio/tutorials/introduction_api_testing.md

 The schema (data formatting which handles requests and responses for the API) should be maintained during the testing process.
 Any changes in the program that create additional parameters for the API calls must be reflected in the schema configuration.

-In today’s API economy, the changes in API helps facilitate the demand, but those changes can cause downtime.
+In today's API economy, the changes in API helps facilitate the demand, but those changes can cause downtime.
 To avoid this issue, the team needs to test the API in beta and alpha environments, which is seen to reduce 90% of the chances of issues happen.

 ### Testing Parameter Combinations

 APIs handle communication between systems by assigning data values to parameters and passing these parameters through data requests.
 Testing all possible parameter request combinations in the API is necessary to detect the problems regarding the specific configurations.
 A more significant project would end up assigning two different values to the same parameter, or create instances where numerical values appear when text values should be.
 Adding parameter will aggressively increase the number of possible combinations.

-This challenge can be solved by picking some applications that aren’t very critical to daily operations to utilize the API and release it to those applications only.
+This challenge can be solved by picking some applications that aren't very critical to daily operations to utilize the API and release it to those applications only.
 By doing this, testers can know how the API is utilized and whether there are any changes should be done for a general availability release.

 ### Sequencing the API Calls

 It is a challenge for testing teams when API needs to be in a specific order to work correctly.
-For instance, a call to return a user’s profile information goes through before the profile is created, the request will return an error.
+For instance, a call to return a user's profile information goes through before the profile is created, the request will return an error.
 The process can become even more significantly difficult when involving more applications.

 To help overcome this issue, a flowchart is recommended to visualize the API calls.
 Developers then can build and integrate API calls faster with less unexpected problems.